-Program Elements Opportunity for Improvement Partial Implementation Full Implementation Rating Documentation are not provided high- quality instructional materials, pacing guides, or curriculum maps.
-Health and wellness personnel provide input on school-level decisions.
-Advisory Committees (SHAC) are established and meet on a regular basis.
-SS5 Dedicated collaboration times and expectations for staff There may not be a system of collaboration for staff.
+Program Elements Opportunity for Improvement Partial Implementation Full Implementation Rating Documentation SS5 Dedicated collaboration times and expectations for staff There may not be a system of collaboration for staff.
 Collaboration times may not yield a product that is focused on supporting all students, particularly those most at risk of not meeting grade-level standards.
 There is a system of collaboration for staff.
 Collaboration times yield a product focused on supporting all students , particularly those most at risk of not meeting grade-level standards.
 Special programs instructional staff participate with regular education staff as equals.
-Responsibilities for progress monitoring and intervention plan implementation are divided among special programs and regular education staff.
+Responsibilities for progress-monitoring and intervention plan implementation are divided among special programs and regular education staff.
 There is a formalized system of collaboration for staff with regular meeting times and locations .
-Collaboration times yield a product focused on supporting all students, Special programs instructional staff participate with regular education staff and health and wellness staff as equals and all share responsibility for the product.
+Collaboration times yield a product focused on supporting all students, special programs instructional staff participate with regular education staff and health and wellness staff as equals, and all share responsibility for the product.
 Agendas and resolutions for collaboration times are published .
-Responsibilities for progress monitoring and intervention plan implementation are documented .
-Collaboration meeting schedules, agendas, resolutions, and sign-in sheets.
-Family The advisory school council An active ASC including An active ASC including non-staff Advisory council Engagement (ASC) (22-5-16 NMSA, 1978) non-staff parent/family parents and at least one community membership and (FE) may or may not be members who are member(s) who are meaningfully constituents represented FE1 established.
-If in place, the meaningfully involved in involved in the school.
-ASC meets at Agendas and meeting Advisory School ASC meets less frequently the school.
-ASC meets at least once per month; the council has minutes.
-Council 22-5-16, than once per month or does least once per month; a clearly defined and published role Vision, mission, core NMSA 1978) not have non-staff the Council has a clearly that encompasses providing input on a values, and goals. defined and published wide range of school issues.
-Issues Published annual report.
+Responsibilities for progress- monitoring and intervention plan implementation are documented .
+Collaboration meeting schedules, agendas, resolutions, and sign-in sheets